Brownsville, Texas

 Multicultural

 Brownsville is at the southernmost point on the mainland of the U.S. (Key West is an island).
 It sits on the border next to Matamoros, Mexico.
-The population is majority Mexican-American and the vibe of the city is as much/more Mexican than American.
-The vibe of the city is chill and extremely friendly and working class.
+The population is majority Mexican-American and the spirit of the city is as much/more Mexican than American.
+The vibe is also chill and extremely friendly and working class.
 Most locals speak Spanish and not shockingly the most popular food/restaurant type is Mexican.
-Newcomers are often turned off by the overwhelming Mexican culture but for locals there is a warmth and tightness to the city they don’t find elsewhere.
+Newcomers are often turned off by the overwhelming Mexican culture but for locals, there is a warmth and tightness to the city they don’t find elsewhere.

 Brownsville has one of the highest poverty rates in the nation and is ranked the 2nd poorest urban area in the U.S. As a port city Brownsville’s economy depends a fair bit on export/import for city revenue.
 SpaceX became the city’s largest private employer in 2021/2022 following an investment of $430 million on operations and looks to maintain that position for years to come.
 That could change things for the city but it would be a mistake to move here without a job.

 The lifestyle of Brownsville is driven by the traditions of Mexican culture.
-If you stroll around Brownsville you’ll see countless Mexican “zarapes” (blankets/ponchos), tons of taquerias and on the right days of the year you can experience the Charro Days Fiesta.
+If you stroll around Brownsville you’ll see countless Mexican “zarapes” (blankets/ponchos), and tons of taquerias, and on the right days of the year, you can experience the Charro Days Fiesta.
 A four-day festival that celebrates the mixed cultures of the twin cities, attended by 50,000 people from both sides of the border.
-There’s a parade, dancing, music, fireworks and amazing Mexican food throughout the event.
+There’s a parade, dancing, music, fireworks, and amazing Mexican food throughout the event.
 Some of this energy permeates the culture and lifestyle of Brownsville all year long.

-Check out the upcoming happenings in Brownsville if you want to understand the social lifestyle a bit better: https://visitbtx.com/happeninginbtx/
+Check out the upcoming happenings in Brownsville if you want to understand the social lifestyle a bit better.

 Why You Should Move Here Now?